Hilltown, Dundee: History and future

 The area has a poor or 'interesting' reputation which began in Medieval Times, when merchant and traders offered 'free trade' outside the city walls.
 The unwelcome (or undesirables) were kept out of the city and eventually it became part of Dundee.
 It has had a chequered past over the years but is redefining its identity and large developments of modern apartments including low cost housing and recreational facilities are springing up in quick succession.

 The Episcopal St Salvador’s Church was founded in the area in 1856 by Alexander Penrose Forbes, Bishop Of Brechin and the Reverend James Nicolson.
 It was primarily designed to serve as a mission to the many mill workers living in and around the Hilltown area.
 The building was completed and consecrated in 1874.
 At one time the church also had a school.
 The church continues its work to aid the poor of Dundee, running a busy food bank.

+The Maxwell Community Centre and Garden* has been bringing community together in the Hilltown Park and the garden local people via their support work, youth work and community garden outreach with an average footfall of 2000 visits every month.